DAO Governance Attacks

 }

-Zero Quorum Requirement – Even if only one token is cast in favor and none against, the proposal is rubber-stamped.
+3. Zero quorum requirement - Even if only one token is cast in favor and none against, the proposal passes.

-No Minimum Proposal Threshold – Literally any address with 0 tokens can spin up endless proposals, drowning the community in spam and hiding the real malicious payload.
+4. No minimum proposal threshold - Any address with 0 tokens can spin up endless proposals, drowning the community in spam and hiding the real malicious payload.

-So, how does a bad actor actually pull this off on-chain?
-Here is the exact Solidity blueprint an attacker would use to chain a flash loan directly into the vulnerable DAO.
+Here is the Solidity blueprint an attacker would use to chain a flash loan directly into the vulnerable DAO.

-🧪 Reminder: This exploit contract is strictly for educational purposes and local lab testing to help you understand attack mechanics.
+Reminder: This exploit contract is for educational purposes and local lab testing only.

 // ATTACKER CONTRACT - Educational purposes only